carbon-language/carbon-lang/flang/documentation/Calls.md

 elements, in additional temporary storage if they can't be safely or quickly recomputed after the call.

 ### `INTENT(OUT)` preparation

 Actual arguments that are associated with `INTENT(OUT)` dummy arguments are required to be definable.
+This cannot always be checked, as the use of `INTENT(OUT)` does not by itself mandate the use of an explicit interface.

-Such arguments are finalized (as if) on entry to the called procedure.
+`INTENT(OUT)` arguments are finalized (as if) on entry to the called procedure.
 In particular, in calls to elemental procedures, the elements of an array are finalized by a scalar or elemental `FINAL` procedure (7.5.6.3(7)).

-Derived type components with initializers are (re)initialized.
+Derived type components that are `ALLOCATABLE` are finalized and deallocated.
+Components with initializers are (re)initialized.

 The preparation of actual arguments for `INTENT(OUT)` could be done on either side of the call.
 If the preparation is